 Where did that turkey come from?

 When you buy a turkey from your local supermarket, there’s a 99% chance that it came from a factory farm.
-Factory farmed and conventionally raised turkeys are often injected with salt, water and other preservatives during processing to extend shelf life and cut costs.
+Factory farmed and conventionally raised turkeys are often injected with salt, water, and other preservatives during processing to extend shelf life and cut costs.
 The birds are raised in cramped, unsanitary conditions with no fresh air or sunlight.
 The primary focus of the producers are to promote maximum breast grown with minimal grow time, resulting in disproportioned birds that are often too meaty in the chest area to fly, reproduce or even stand up.

 Turkeys that are raised better, taste better.
 Heritage turkeys are raised in smaller flocks, given access to the outdoors and allowed extra grow time.
 They provide more flavorful meat and are not injected with salt or preservatives.
 Turkeys that are pasture-raised with access to vegetation also have a higher omega-3 content than factory-farmed turkeys.
 Organic turkeys are only fed certified organic feed (that means no GMOs or antibiotics).
+If you know your farmer and they haven’t gone through all the hoops necessary to get that organic label but raise their birds to the highest standard, that’s fine too.

 First, ask your local grocer if they have any organic, free-range birds available and you might get lucky.
 If not, I’ve rounded up some links that will help you find the perfect turkey for your upcoming feast.